 However, there were other inventions such as the clock, printing press and architectural innovations which played a critical part in shaping medieval Europe.
 Here are some of the most important of these inventions from the medieval period.

 Until the High Middle Ages, there was no accurate and accessible way of measuring time.
-People had to rely on natural phenomenon, such as the movements of the Sun, or on contraptions such as the hour glass or calibrated candles.
+People had to rely on natural phenomena, such as the movements of the Sun, or on contraptions such as the hourglass or calibrated candles.

-The basis for the modern printing press were laid in 15th century when Johannes Guttenberg in Germany invented a unique printing press of his own.
+The basis for the modern printing press was laid in the 15th century when Johannes Guttenberg in Germany invented a unique printing press of his own.
 By using the prevalent printing mechanism, he used new methods and equipment to speed up and automate the process of printing.

-All of this changed with the invention of the gunpowder.
-Gunpowder had been invented in China as early as the 9th century but reached widespread use in Europe only by the 13th century, possible due to battlefield interactions with the Mongols.
-By the 14th century, gunpowder weapons were being used by the European armies and by the 15th century, these weapons had effectively replaced most of the conventional weaponry.
+All of this changed with the invention of gunpowder.
+Gunpowder had been invented in China as early as the 9th century but reached widespread use in Europe only by the 13th century, possibly due to battlefield interactions with the Mongols.

 Naval warfare remained a part of the military lifestyle of medieval Europe since the beginning of the medieval period.
 This was evident in the naval battles between Arabs and the Byzantines in the 8th century and the ongoing naval conflict for supremacy in the Mediterranean.